internetErik/atomic-scss-starter-kit/README.md

 This repository serves a few purposes.

-* A place to get a general purpose atomic css style sheet
+* A place to maintain a general purpose atomic css style sheet
 * A simple starter kit for style guides, prototypes
 * An educational tool for practicing atomic styling